FAQ - Growing Tomatoes

 Can I cultivate tomatoes in a conservatory?

 A conservatory is the ideal place to cultivate tomatoes, particularly if you don’t have access to a greenhouse as you can easily control the growing conditions of your plant.
-The main issue you could have is with erratic watering as this will stress the plant and could then lead to fungal attacks.
+The main issue you could have is with erratic watering as this will stress the plant and could then lead to fungal diseases.
 Self-watering kits such as the Quadgrow will eliminate this problem.

 What pests do I have to watch out for?

 Tomatoes suffer from much the same pests as any other plant, however the most common would be aphids.
-Aphids will gather around new shoots or young leaves and you will commonly see a curling of the leaf as the aphid sucks on the sap.
+Aphids will gather around new shoots or young plant leaves and you will commonly see a curling of the leaf as the aphid sucks on the sap.
 They can be controlled with a pesticide or by introducing a natural predator such as ladybirds.

 What is blossom end rot?